 For those who seek it, New York State has a darker side to show off to fans of the offbeat, eerie, or macabre.
-Discover ghosts, haunted houses, and creepy graveyards when you check out these spooky spots.
+Discover ghosts, haunted hotels, and creepy graveyards when you check out these spooky spots.

 Discover the paranormal on the Haunted History Trail

-Tour a real haunted asylum
+Tour a historic asylum

-For medical museums that make you shiver
+Medical museums to make you shiver

 Explore castle ruins